moscarelloscott/moscarelloscott/stack.md

 		 and cannot pull objects from the bottom or middle of the stack unlike the other methods which can pull from any place in their array.
-		 So,stack is best used when we want to maintain an organized directional flow.
+		 So,stack is best used when we want to maintain an organized directional flow. stack is a great method for backtracking step by step from the end to the beginning.
 	How do we ad and remove objects?
 		 The push operation is used to add objects by using the append command The pop operation is used to remove the last object entered into the stack by using